hyperbeam/discord-bot/readme.md

 ### Development

+- `npm run bot:dev`
+  Launches the bot in development mode and hot-reloads on file changes
 - `npm run client:dev`
   Launches the frontend client server without typechecking
-- `npm run listcommands`
-  Lists all local commands
 - `npm run lint` (or `lint:fix`)
   Lints (and optionally fixes) code style, formatting and linting errors with the ESLint config
 - `npm run envtypes`